MarcelaOvando/CogniPACT/README.md

 # CogniPACT

-/This repository contains the scripts used for the creation of Cognipact and all analyses reported in the manuscript.
+This repository contains the scripts used for the creation of Cognipact and all analyses reported in the manuscript.

-/Specifically, you will find:
+Specifically, you will find:

-/Scripts to create UMAP embeddings from the group-level temporal variation series of white matter voxels.
+Scripts to create UMAP embeddings from the group-level temporal variation series of white matter voxels.

-/Scripts to perform HDBSCAN clustering on the UMAP embeddings.
+Scripts to perform HDBSCAN clustering on the UMAP embeddings.

-/Scripts to generate null (randomized) UMAP embeddings for statistical comparison.
+Scripts to generate null (randomized) UMAP embeddings for statistical comparison.

-/Scripts to calculate Euclidean distance matrices from UMAP embeddings and compare spatial distributions.
+Scripts to calculate Euclidean distance matrices from UMAP embeddings and compare spatial distributions.

-/Scripts to generate random parcellations and calculate the homogeneity scores.
+Scripts to generate random parcellations and calculate the homogeneity scores.

-/Scripts to build the morphospace of white matter functional organization.
+Scripts to build the morphospace of white matter functional organization.

-/All scripts include comments and instructions to facilitate replication and further exploration.
+All scripts include comments and instructions to facilitate replication and further exploration.